China stocks down, Li's remarks raise growth, regulatory concerns

-SHANGHAI, June 28 China's main stocks indexes fell on Wednesday, as comments by Premier Li Keqiang raised concerns over an economic slowdown and regulatory tightening.
+SHANGHAI, June 28 (Reuters) - China's main stocks indexes fell on Wednesday, as comments by Premier Li Keqiang raised concerns over an economic slowdown and regulatory tightening.

 The blue-chip CSI300 index fell 0.8 percent, to 3,646.17 points, while the Shanghai Composite Index lost 0.6 percent to 3,173.20 points.